Skulaurun/Aperiment/README.md

 # A-Periment (Aper)
-A-Periment is a custom minecraft launcher.
+A-Periment is a custom minecraft launcher.<br>
+In fact this is the project's 7th generation.
+First version released on 18 July 2018.<br>
+Previous languages aper was written in: VB.NET, C#, C++, Batchfile, JScript, JavaScript.

 ## Platform support